Brukna – Skaistkalne

 After winding for 2.7 km, the road winds across the fields until you will reach the forest edge.
 Upon entering the forest, the road immediately splits, you should go left and after 300 m you will be at a crossroad.

 At the crossroad you go straight over and walk along the house “Zemītes”, through the spruce forest, along the house “Stepiņi”, down the hill after 2.4 km you will meet the river – Iecava.
 200 m ahead the road will turn left, but on the right, you will see a hanging pedestrian bridge over the river.
-You sure must cross it!
+Please don`t use it!

 After crossing the bridge, turn left.
 After 1 km near the house “Upenieki” the road turns right.
 You should follow the road.